CreativeDesigner3D/home_builder_3_docs/docs/02_sample_library_data.md

 * Pull Location From Edge - This sets the horizontal location from the edge of the door to the where the handle is located.
 * Panel, Frame, and Handle Selection - This sets the components used for the selected door.
 The category above the thumbnail allows you to switch between different categories.
 The Home Builder Pro Library has a lot more options.
 If you select the thumbnail you will see a list of all of the available selections.
 Click on the thumbnail to swap out the component that is used.

+!!! warning
+    I am still working on the rest of the documentation for this page.
+Check back soon for more information.

 ### Window Prompts UI

 ### Door and Window Commands